EasyEyes/remote-calibrator/README.md

   fullscreen: true,
   // Draw the current gaze position on the screen (as a dot)
   showGazer: true,
-  // Stop or not (greedy) calibrating after the calibration process
+  // Stop or not calibrating after the calibration process
   greedyLearner: true, 🚧
   // Show the video of the participant at the left bottom corner
   showVideo: true,